pmillart/virtual-partner-bootcamp/Teams Developer/Day3/Exercise 05.md

 # Keep In Touch App Challenge Guide

-## Challenge 5: Validating access
+## Challenge 5: Validating Graph API Access

-In this challenge, you will add some skills to the two users that you interacted with in the Icebreaker app.
+In this challenge, you will create some basic queries to validate your application has the correct permissions to use the Graph API.

 In an incognito or InPrivate browser session visit
 <br>
 ```
 https://developer.microsoft.com/en-us/graph/graph-explorer